MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-overview.md

 ## Python visualization

 The Python ecosystem offers multiple graphing libraries that come with many different features.
 By default, every Spark instance in [!INCLUDE [product-name](../../includes/product-name.md)] contains a set of curated and popular open-source libraries.
-You can also add or manage extra libraries or versions.
+You can also add or manage other libraries or versions.
 For more information on library management, see [Summary of library management best practices](../../data-engineering/library-management.md#summary-of-library-management-best-practices).

-Learn more about how to create Python visualizations by visiting [Python visualization](../python-guide/python-visualizations.md).
+To learn more about how to create Python visualizations, see [Python visualization](../python-guide/python-visualizations.md).

 ## Related content